-What’s Next is published by Richard Watson, a writer, speaker and thinker who helps organisations to think ahead, with a particular focus on strategic foresight.
+What’s Next is published by Richard Watson, a writer, speaker and scenario thinker that helps organisations to think further ahead.

-As well as being the founder of What’s Next, he is co-founder of Futures House Europe (a scenario planning specialist) and is the author of the best selling book Future Files (sixteen worldwide editions).
+As well as being the founder of What’s Next, Richard is co-founder of Futures House Europe (a specialist scenario planning agency) and is the author of four best selling books about the future, including Future Files (sixteen worldwide editions).

-Richard has worked with, amongst others, General Electric, IBM, Ikea, KPMG, London Business School, McDonald’s, McKinsey & Company, Nestlé, PepsiCo, Samsung, Shell, Virgin and Westfield.
-Subject matter expertise includes global trends, scenario planning and innovation.
+Richard has worked with, amongst others, Cambridge University, Coca-Cola, General Electric, IBM, Ikea, Imperial College, London Business School, McDonald’s, McKinsey & Company, Ministry of Defence, RAND, Samsung and Shell.
+Subject matter expertise includes global trends, scenario planning, innovation and creativity.

-To view selected articles by Richard Watson please click on the links below:
+To view selected articles by Richard Watson please follow the links below: